It was Christmas 2006.

 Welcome again to my life, where the adult is the student and the children are the teachers.

 Thank you little angel, for the perspective…and for the reminder of what Christmas is really all about.
 And that every Christmas IS right… when you’re together.

-Now please excuse me while I return all of these tween outfits to Justice and head to the Dollar General.
+Now please excuse me while I return all of these electronics and head to the Dollar General.